azmrobb/CleanDataProject/CodeBook.md

 ### Processing
-The _Cleandata.R_ script does the following, but not necessarily in the order listed
+The _run_analysis.R_ script does the following, but not necessarily in the order listed

 1. Reads each file listed above into the variables listed above
 2. Adds an activity column containing the activity name to each row of the activityTrain and activityTest data frames